 To implement the model in the base case, we assume that $u(c_t/n_t)$ has a CRRA form with relative risk aversion σ .
 The value of 3 for this parameter used by HSZ (1995) is reasonable in their context, since their main mechanism for creating dispersion in saving patterns is the differential impact of the precautionary saving motive due to a consumption floor.
 Accordingly, their precautionary saving motive governed by the coefficient of relative prudence, $1 + \sigma$, needed to be large.
-By contrast, our model has an additional channel for creating wealth dispersion, so there is no need for such a strong precautionary saving motive.
+By contrast, our model has an additional channel out-of-pocket medical expenditures, and income.
+These risks are assumed to be independent. for creating wealth dispersion, so there is no need for such a strong precautionary saving motive.
 We use a value of $\sigma = 1.6$ in the base case, which is close to the value estimated by Attanasio, Banks, Meghir, and Weber (1999) using consumption data.
 It is worth noting that the portfolio choice literature typically assumes risk aversion parameters in excess of 4 (e.g. Campbell and Viceira 2002; Cocco, Gomes, and Maenhout 2005), but we do not require such a high degree of risk aversion in our model.
-One reason is that agents with low financial knowledge already face low returns if they used the sophisticated technology; hence they will not adopt it.
+One reason is that agents with low financial knowledge already face low returns if they use the sophisticated technology; hence they will not adopt it.
 Additionally, the cost of participating in the sophisticated technology reduces the incentives to use it (Vissing-Jorgensen 2003).
 Both factors imply that we can fit market participation patterns relatively well using the sophisticated technology proposed here, without resorting to high values of risk aversion.

-Following SSK (2006), we define an equivalence scale that accounts for consumption differences in household size by education group and changes in demographics over the life cycle.
-Let $z(j,k) = (j+0.7k)^{0.75}$ where j is the number of adults in the household and k is the number of children (under 18 years old).
-We then define $n{e,t} = z(j{e,t}, k{e,t})/z(2,1)$ where $j{e,t}$ and $k{e,t}$ are the average number of adults and children in the household by age and education group.
+Following SSK (2006), we define an equivalence scale that accounts for consumption differences in household size by education group and changes in family composition over the life cycle.
+Let $z(j,k) = (j + 0.7k)^{0.75}$ where j is the number of adults in the household and k is the number of children (under 18 years old).
+We then define $n{e,t} = z(j{e,t}, k{e,t})/z(2, 1)$ where $j{e,t}$ and $k{e,t}$ are the average number of adults and children in the household by age and education group, and z(2, 1) be the equivalence scale for a household with two adults and one child.
 We use PSID data to estimate the time series of average equivalence scales by education group.
-The age profile of those scales is hump-shaped and more amplified for less-educated households.21 For the base case, we use a discount factor of 0.96 (as in SSK, 2006, and Campbell and Viceira 2002).22 The annual minimum consumption floor is set at \$10,000 per couple with one child.23
+The age profile of those scales is hump-shaped and more amplified for less-educated households.20 For the base case, we use a discount factor of 0.96 (as in SSK, 2006, and Campbell and Viceira 2002).21 The annual minimum consumption floor is set at \$10,000 per couple with one child.22